HyperInspire/InspireFace/README.md

 ```bash
 cmake -DISF_BUILD_WITH_TEST=ON ..
 ```
-If you need to run test cases, you will need to download the required [resource files](https://drive.google.com/drive/folders/1krmv9Pj0XEZXR1GRPHjW_Sl7t4l0dNSS?usp=sharing): **test_res**.
-Unzip the test_res folder.
-The directory structure of test_res should be prepared as follows before testing:
+To run the test modules in the project, first check if the resource files exist in the test_res/pack directory.
+If they don't exist, you can either execute **command/download_models_general.sh** to download the required files, or download the files from the [Release Page](https://github.com/HyperInspire/InspireFace/releases/tag/v1.x) and manually place them in this directory.

 ```bash